faahim/100-days-of-code/log.md

 **Thoughts**: Service worker is a cool technology!
 I gotta learn more about it.
 But...there's 1928 other things as well that I gotta learn more about. :(

 **Link to work**: [Today's commit](https://github.com/faahim/faahim.github.io/commit/6158bb28c83c996aaea3ae9c94a858746f7935e6)

+### Day 9: March 17th, Saturday

+**Today's Progress**: Checked out Material-UI library for React.
+It's amazing!
+Material UI makes it possible to create beautiful looking apps with great user experience without writing any CSS yourself!
+Isn't that super cool?
+But the bad part is, Since all of the component is styled internally, the customizability is sometime limiting if you want to do a lot of customization.
+But it's great anyway!

+**Thoughts**: Got sick.
+I almost didn't code at all today.
+I'm not being productive for a long time now.
+Gotta get back on track.
+ASAP!

+**Link to work**: No commit today! :(